-- impose actions in relation to your Centre with specified deadlines in order to address the instance of malpractice/maladministration and to prevent it from reoccurring such as: - undertaking additional/increased visits to a Centre to provide them with a greater level of support and/or monitoring depending on their needs and performance, - requiring specific Centre staff to undergo additional training and/or scrutiny by the Centre if there are concerns about their ability to undertake their role in the delivery of Focus Awards endorsed FQP non-regulated qualifications effectively, - not permitting specific Centre staff to be involved in the delivery or assessment of Focus Awards endorsed FQP non-regulated qualifications, - impose sanctions on your Centre if so these will be communicated to you in accordance with our FQP Sanctions Policy along with the rationale for the sanction(s) selected.
+- impose actions in relation to your Centre with specified deadlines to address the instance of malpractice/maladministration and to prevent it from reoccurring such as: - undertaking additional/increased visits to a Centre to provide them with a greater level of support and/or monitoring depending on their needs and performance.

-- take action against learner in relation to proven instances of maladministration or malpractice such as some or all of the following (which may be communicated to the learner by Focus Awards and/or the learner's Centre): - issuing a written warning that if the offence is repeated further action may be taken - o loss of all marks/credits for the related work - placing a ban from taking any further endorsed FQP non-regulated qualifications with us (e.g. for a set period of time) - in cases where certificates are deemed to be invalid, inform Centre(s) concerned why they're invalid and any action to be taken for reassessment and/or for the withdrawal of the certificates.
-We'll also ask the Centre(s) to let the affected learners know the action we're taking and that their original certificates are invalid and ask the Centre where possible to return the invalid certificates to Focus Awards.
-We'll also amend our database so that duplicates of the invalid certificates cannot be issued and we expect the Centre to amend their records to show that the original awards are invalid. - amend aspects of our endorsed FQP awarding arrangements and if required assessment and/or monitoring arrangements and associated guidance to prevent the issue from reoccurring. - inform relevant third parties (e.g. funding bodies) of our findings in case they need to take relevant action in relation to the Centre. - carry out additional, related investigations if we suspect the issue may be more widespread at the Centre and/or at other Centres.
+- requiring specific Centre staff to undergo additional training and/or scrutiny by the Centre if there are concerns about their ability to undertake their role in the delivery of Focus Awards qualifications effectively. - not permitting specific Centre staff to be involved in the delivery or assessment of Focus Awards qualifications. - impose sanctions on your Centre if so, these will be communicated to you in accordance with our Sanctions Policy along with the rationale for the sanction(s) selected. - act against a learner in relation to proven instances of maladministration or malpractice such as some or all of the following (which may be communicated to the learner by Focus Awards and/or the learner's Centre): - issuing a written warning that if the offence is repeated further action may be taken - loss of all marks/credits for the related work - In cases where certificates are deemed to be invalid, inform Centre(s) concerned why they're invalid and any action the Centre must take for reassessment and/or for the withdrawal of the certificates.
+We'll also ask the Centre(s) to let the affected learners know the action we're taking and that their original certificates are invalid and ask the Centre where possible to return the invalid certificates to Focus Awards. - In addition, we'll: - amend our database so that duplicates of the invalid certificates cannot be issued, and we expect the Centre to amend their records to show that the original awards are invalid. - amend aspects of our awarding arrangements and if required assessment and/or monitoring arrangements and associated guidance to prevent the issue from reoccurring. - inform relevant third parties (e.g., funding bodies) of our findings in case they need to take relevant action in relation to the Centre. - carry out additional, related investigations if we suspect the issue may be more widespread at the Centre and/or at other Centres.

-In proven cases of malpractice and/or maladministration by a Centre, Focus Awards reserves the right to charge the Centre for reissuing of certificates and/or additional quality assurance activities/Centre monitoring visits.
-The fees for which will be the current Focus Awards prices for such activities at the time of the investigation.
+In both suspected and proven cases of malpractice and/or maladministration by a Centre, Focus Awards reserves the right to charge the Centre for fees incurred during the investigation period.

+The costs of reissuing of certificates and/or additional quality assurance activities/Centre monitoring visits will be at the current Focus Awards rates for such activities at the time of the investigation.

-In addition, to the above the Head of Quality Assurance will record any lessons learnt from the investigation and pass these onto relevant internal colleagues to help Focus Awards prevent the same instance of maladministration or malpractice from reoccurring.
+In addition to the above, the Head of Quality Assurance will record any lessons learned from the investigation and pass these on to relevant internal colleagues to help Focus Awards prevent the same instance of maladministration or malpractice from reoccurring.

-If the relevant party (ies) wishes to appeal against our decision to impose sanctions, please refer to our FQP Appeals Policy.
+If the relevant parties wish to appeal against our decision to impose sanctions, please refer to our Appeals Policy.